-Due to our "Up-C" corporate structure, certain holders of the equity in our company maintain their ownership through PJT Partners Holdings partnership units and LTIP Units (collectively, the "Partnership Units").
-In order to ensure that these Partnership Unit holders are not disenfranchised and, therefore, are entitled to vote their economic interest in the company, these holders were granted an accompanying share of Class B common stock.
-This share of Class B common stock entitles the holder to a number of votes commensurate with such holder's vested and unvested Partnership Units and does not provide any voting power in excess of the holder's economic interest in the company.
-Rather, it merely provides a vehicle for a Partnership Unit holder to vote such holder's economic interest in the company and does not give disproportionate or super-voting rights to holders of Partnership Units and Class B common stock.
-Whereas some companies with a dual-class stock voting structure give certain shareholders super-voting stock that may have 10 or more votes per share, we do not.
+Due to our "Up-C" corporate structure, and as described above, certain holders of the equity in our company maintain their ownership through Partnership Units.
+In order to ensure that these Partnership Unit holders are not disenfranchised and, therefore, are entitled to vote their economic interest in our company, these holders were granted an accompanying share of Class B common stock.
+This share of Class B common stock entitles the holder to a number of votes equal to such holder's vested and unvested Partnership Units and does not provide any voting power in excess of the holder's economic interest in our company.
+Rather, it merely provides a vehicle for a Partnership Unit holder to vote such holder's economic interest in our company and does not give disproportionate or super-voting rights to holders of Partnership Units and Class B common stock.
+Whereas some companies with a dual-class stock voting structure give certain shareholders super-voting stock, we do not.
 As an example, if a holder of a share of Class B common stock owns 100 Partnership Units, that share of Class B common stock would simply provide such holder with 100 votes on all matters presented to our shareholders.

-In an effort to preserve the tax-free nature of our spin-off in 2015 from Blackstone Inc. ("Blackstone"), our Restated Certificate of Incorporation provided that holders of Class B common stock were limited to only one vote per share of Class B common stock solely with respect to the election or removal of directors.
+In an effort to preserve the tax-free nature of our spin-off in 2015 from the Former Parent, our Restated Certificate of Incorporation provided that holders of Class B common stock were limited to only one vote per share of Class B common stock solely with respect to the election or removal of directors.
 Thus, applying the above example, that same holder of Class B common stock (representing 100 Partnership Units) would be entitled to 100 votes on all matters presented to our shareholders but only one vote with respect to director elections or removals.

 With the passage of time since the spin-off, this restriction on the voting rights of holders of Class B common stock is no longer operative, an eventuality that was envisaged in our Restated Certificate of Incorporation.
-Pursuant to our Restated Certificate of Incorporation, upon the request of a holder of Class B common stock and approval by the Board, such holder's Class B common stock would be equalized to provide the same number of votes for the election and removal of directors as it does for all other matters.
-Accordingly, certain holders of vested and unvested Partnership Units have requested, and the Board has approved, that the shares of Class B common stock held by them provide them with the same number of votes for the election and removal of directors as they do for all other matters.
+Pursuant to our Restated Certificate of Incorporation, upon the request of a holder of Class B common stock and approval by our Board, such holder's Class B common stock would be equalized to provide the same number of votes for the election and removal of directors as it does for all other matters.
+Accordingly, certain holders of vested and unvested Partnership Units have requested, and our Board has approved, that their shares of Class B common stock provide them with the same number of votes for the election and removal of directors as they do for all other matters.

-Holders of shares of our Class B common stock will vote together with holders of our Class A common stock as a single class on all matters on which such shareholders are entitled to vote generally, except as otherwise required by law.
+Moreover, holders of shares of our Class B common stock will vote together with holders of our Class A common stock as a single class on all matters on which such shareholders are entitled to vote generally, except as otherwise required by law.

-As noted above in the section titled, "SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT," in connection with the merger and spin-off transactions, the Blackstone Senior Management provided an irrevocable proxy to Mr. Taubman, empowering Mr. Taubman to vote or cause to be voted all of the Subject Shares at every shareholders meeting of the company on all matters in respect to which the Subject Shares are entitled to vote, and on every action or approval by written consent of the shareholders of the company in respect of which the Subject Shares are entitled to consent or dissent, for so long as Mr. Taubman is the CEO of PJT Partners.
+As noted above in the section titled, "SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT," in connection with the merger and spin-off transactions, the Former Parent's Senior Management provided an irrevocable proxy to Mr. Taubman, empowering Mr. Taubman to vote or cause to be voted all of the Subject Shares at every shareholders meeting of our company on all matters in respect to which the Subject Shares are entitled to vote, and on every action or approval by written consent of the shareholders of our company in respect of which the Subject Shares are entitled to consent or dissent, for so long as Mr. Taubman is the CEO of PJT Partners.